edwardhan925192/Metabolism_stability/AUTOML/README.md

 %cd '/content/Metabolism_stability/AUTOML'
 Runtime should be restarted after installing autogluon

-# Data
+* Data
 Data is expected to be csv files.

-# Features
+* Features
 Feature,maccs,finger concatenate original dataframe with features of mols, maccs of mols,and morgan finger prints of mols.

-# Target
+* Target
 If the Target is MLM drop HLM, if it is HLM drop MLM.

-# Stacking
+* Stacking
 Stackings are expected to be in joblib form. if needed pass the paths.

-# Save mode
+* Save mode
 If main is passed prediction is saved in csv form with id.
 If sub is passed prediction is saved in joblib format.

-# Timelimit
+* Timelimit
 Time limit of autogluon

+# Stacking